Hotel terraces and gardens to discover in Paris

 One does not always think about it, but many hotels have terraces and indoor gardens, ideal for getting some fresh air and greenery in the very heart of the capital, away from the hustle and bustle of the city.
 For a drink, lunch or dinner … these often up-scale establishments stand apart due to the enchanting settings that they offer and their inimitable service.

-Close to the Parc Monceau, in the 8th arrondissement, L’Hotel du Collectionneur has one of the largest hotel gardens in Paris.
+Close to the Parc Monceau, in the 8th arrondissement, L'Hôtel du Collectionneur has one of the largest hotel gardens in Paris.
 Comfortably seated on its beautiful terrace surrounded by exotic vegetation, this is a peaceful spot to dine, the only noise being the relaxing tinkle of a fountain.
 Ideal for a Zen break!

 In the middle of the Marais, the very private Cours des Vosges with interiors by Yann Le Coadic and Alessandro Scotto has a terrace under the arcades of Place des Vosges, one of the most emblematic squares in Paris.
+In the 3rd arrondissement, Le Solly Hôtel and its terrace on the eighth floor gives you the opportunity to share breakfast or lunch while enjoying a panoramic view of Paris.

-In Saint-Germain-des-Prés, it is worth noting two fine 3-star establishments with a garden and a conservatory which serve as a setting for a tea room for the Hotel des Marronniers and an adorable patio for the Clos Médicis.
+In Saint-Germain-des-Prés, it is worth noting two fine 3-star establishments with a garden and a conservatory which serve as a setting for a tea room for the Hôtel des Marronniers and an adorable patio for the Clos Médicis.

 Close to the Champs-Élysées, the Hôtel Lancaster puts tables and chairs on its green patio as soon as the weather is fine.
 You can have a drink at the bar here, or dine in an impressive setting.
 Surrounded by tortuous oaks, waterfalls, jasmine in flower, a Japanese-style flowerbed with pebbles and a fountain, you will feel as though you are in another world*.*